jessicarush/react-notes/state.md

 ## Introduction

-State in a web application can describes when things need to change as a result of an event (clicking something, data changes, etc.).
+State in a web application can describe when things need to change as a result of an event (clicking something, data changes, etc.).
 Examples are a logged-in user sees different content from an anonymous user, clicking an 'edit' button could open a modal window, sections could expand or collapse, etc.

 In frontend/client-side, there are generally two types of things that state will track:
 - UI logic - the changing state of the interface, e.g. there is a model open